 "Stone Cold" Steve Austin is the poster boy for WWE's Attitude Era, the biggest Professional Wrestling superstar of The Nineties, and one of the most popular wrestlers of all time.
 He was voted the third greatest superstar of all time by the WWE roster for WWE's 50 Greatest Superstars of All Time DVD set (behind Shawn Michaels and The Undertaker).He is not to be confused with that other Steve Austin (hence his nickname "Bionic Redneck").You can read all about his extensive and impressive career at That Other Wiki.

-Awesome Yet Practical: The Stone Cold Stunner looked awesome, could be done to anybody from Stephanie McMahon to The Big Show, and done from everywhere from the middle of the ring to the hood of a truck.
+Awesome Yet Practical: The Stone Cold Stunner looked awesome, could be done quickly, could be done to anybody from Stephanie McMahon to The Big Show, and could be done from everywhere from the middle of the ring to the hood of a truck.
 It was so useful, Austin could clear out entire stables with it.

 Berserk Button: Never under any circumstances waste beer in front of him.
 Especially if you challenge Austin to a drinking contest.
 He doesn't care if it's Canadian beer, if you are willing to challenge him, you will drink it.
 JBL learned that the hard way.

-Big Eater: His promos often consist of him discussing how much food he's eaten.
+Big Eater: His later promos often consist of him discussing how much food he's eaten.